An Eagle Catches a Fish on the Wing

-Slowly he fluttered down to the earth, with his life-blood pouring out onto the ground.
+Slowly the Eagle fluttered down to the earth, with his life-blood pouring out onto the ground.

 Glancing down at the Arrow which had pierced him, the Eagle saw that the shaft of the Arrow had been feathered and guided with one of his own plumes.

-“Alas!” he cried, as he lay dying: “Death has a double sting, for all too late I know
+“Alas!” the Eagle cried, as he lay dying: “Death has a double sting, for all too late I know

 that my own Pride that lays me low!”